The Integrity of the Word

 WE ARE CONVICTED BY THE WORD

-- Third, He convicts of sin because we believe not on Him.
-There is only one sin for which the sinner will be judged: that is the rejection of Jesus Christ.
+Third, He convicts of sin because we believe not on Him.
+There is only one sin for which the not-yet believer will be judged: that is the rejection of Jesus Christ.

-• “Of his own will he brought us forth by the word of truth, that we should be a kind of first-fruits of his creatures” (James 1:18).
-(See also John 3:3–8.)
+“Of his own will he brought us forth by the word of truth, that we should be a kind of first fruits of his creatures” (James 1:18; John 3:3–8.)

-• “Having been begotten again, not of corruptible seed, but of incorruptible, through the word of God, which liveth” (1 Peter 1:23).
+“Having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever” (1 Peter 1:23).

-• The Word imparts to us eternal life.
-Were it not for the Word, we would not know that there was a redemption or a substitution or a new creation.
+The Word imparts eternal life to us.
+Were it not for the Word, we would not know that there was redemption or a substitution or a new creation.

 2 Corinthians 5:17 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.
 18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation,